SAFETY TIPS ARE ALWAYS A PRIORITY WHEN WORKING WITH CUTTING EQUIPMENT.

 - Always feed material against the direction of blade rotation.
 This is easily remembered by entering the material into the backside of the saw motor and guard assembly and exiting the front side of the assembly.

 - Do not utilize next board to be ripped as a push stick to clear the blade.
-Always clear blade with a push stick before attempting to saw another board.
+Moreover, always clear blade with a push stick before attempting to saw another board.

 - Do not force-feed material through saw when ripping.
 Allow saw to maintain maximum RPM at all times.

 Safety is always important when working with any type of tool.
 Would you like a copy of these tips?
-These radial arm saw safety tips are available to download on the Jones Machinery site.
+These radial arm saw safety tips from Jones Machinery are available to download.

 Jones Machinery is a woodworking/metalworking sales and onsite service company that covers Iowa, Minnesota, South Dakota, Illinois, Wisconsin, and Nebraska.